8 Cushing Rd, Scituate, MA 02066, USA

 Habitats and Wildlife

 Many species of small mammals such as rabbits, raccoons, and opossums call this woodland home.
+It is part of the North River watershed.

 Historic Site: Yes